 “It’s hard at times to say no,” Dickerson explained, saying it was important to “get the right people in front of you.”

 “I think the big thing is… not knowing, not having knowledge, not getting the right people in place,” Dickerson said.

 “Football money is hard earned money.
 It’s hard to earn it.
 You earn every dime.”

 Start Planning for the Future

-While you’re probably not going to be in the NFL anytime soon, you can save for the future with SoFi Money®.
-With SoFi Money, you can get up to $150 this holiday season when you set up direct deposit and start spending (offer expires 12/31/20 at 5PM ET).
+While you’re probably not going to be in the NFL anytime soon, you can save for the future with SoFi Checking and Savings®.
+With SoFi Checking and Savings, you can get up to $150 this holiday season when you set up direct deposit and start spending (offer expires 12/31/20 at 5PM ET).